hotwatermorning/PKV/README.md

 # PKV generator and validator

-This project provides a key generator and a validator of PKV (Partial Key Verification).
+This project provides a key generator and a key validator of [PKV (Partial Key Verification)](http://www.brandonstaggs.com/2007/07/26/implementing-a-partial-serial-number-verification-system-in-delphi/).

 ## How to use.